-- study and practise the use of adverbs in context - study and practise the use of possessive personal pronouns
+- study and practise the use of adverbs in context - study and practise the use of apostrophes for singular and plural possession

 A. Choose one of the adjectives in brackets.
 Change it into an adverb to complete the sentence sensibly.

 - A. 1. dramatically

 - 2. tidily

 - 3. gently

 - 4. hungrily

 - 5. musically

 - 6. humbly